15 Bucket List-Worthy Places in Maine (2025)

 13. Baxter State Park

-Plan months ahead for camping permits.
-True wilderness means no cell service, no stores, and no rescue helicopters.
-Come prepared for self-sufficiency.
+Plan months ahead for camping permits because this is true wilderness – no cell service, no stores, no rescue helicopters.
+Come prepared for complete self-sufficiency.
+The park forces you to disconnect completely, and after a few days here, you’ll remember why nature beats streaming services every time.

 Views of Mount Katahdin from Baxter State Park, one of the best places to visit in Maine